ilswh/poetic-society/TESTING.md

 - User-A should not be able to manipulate data belonging to User-B, or vice versa
 - Non-Authenticated users should not be able to access pages that require authentication
-- Standard users should not be able to access pages intended for superusers You'll want to test all functionality on your application, whether it's a standard form, or uses CRUD functionality for data manipulation on a database.
+- Standard users should not be able to access pages intended for superusers
-Make sure to include the `required` attribute on any form-fields that should be mandatory.
-Try to access various pages on your site as different user types (User-A, User-B, guest user, admin, superuser).
-You should include any manual tests performed, and the expected results/outcome.
-Testing should be replicable.
-Ideally, tests cases should focus on each individual section of every page on the website.
-Each test case should be specific, objective, and step-wise replicable.
-Instead of adding a general overview saying that everything works fine, consider documenting tests on each element of the page (ie. button clicks, input box validation, navigation links, etc.) by testing them in their happy flow, and also the bad/exception flow, mentioning the expected and observed results, and drawing a parallel between them where applicable.
-🛑🛑🛑🛑🛑 END OF NOTES (to be deleted) 🛑🛑🛑🛑🛑

 Defensive programming was manually tested with the below user acceptance testing: